imvetri/ui-editor/README.md

 * <b>Drag and drop - Simple components</b> https://vimeo.com/642926286 - Any components can be dragged and dropped on the builder to compose bigger components.
 This is just a PoC and plans for complex component composability is in future feature list.

-* <b>Drag and drop - Complex component - Todo</b> - Tried and tested.
-Drag and drop renderer work flawlessly with complex components without tampering its functionality.
-Here is the recorded video for a working version https://vimeo.com/642966428
+* <b>Drag and drop - Complex component - Todo Component</b> - Tried and tested. https://vimeo.com/642966428 Drag and drop renderer work flawlessly with complex components without tampering its functionality.

 ### Getting Started